Wire-Network/wire-docs/docs/api-reference/wire-cdt/best-practices/naming-conventions.md

+# Naming Conventions

-When implementing Antelope smart contracts and when storing data in an Antelope blockchain, it is important to follow the established Antelope conventions for naming accounts, actions, tables, etc.
+When implementing Wire smart contracts and when storing data in an Antelope blockchain, it is important to follow the established Antelope conventions for naming accounts, actions, tables, etc.

 ## Antelope names